Low White Blood Cells in Dogs: Causes & Normal Range

 To determine the reason for low WBC, vets may recommend:

-- Blood smear: Microscopic examination to look at specific WBC types and characteristics
+• Blood smear: Microscopic examination to look at specific WBC types, cell shapes, and any abnormal cells

-- Bone marrow biopsy: If cancer or severe marrow suppression is suspected
+• Bone marrow biopsy: If cancer or severe marrow suppression is suspected—shows what's happening at the source

-- Medication review: Evaluate all current medications for potential causes
+• Medication review: Your vet will evaluate all current medications as potential causes

 Treatment and Outlook